This event is sold out.

-Celebrate the most romantic holiday of the year with your loved one – and two of Broadway’s greatest performers – Rebecca Luker and Howard McGillin, under the direction of composer Steven Lutvak.
+Celebrate the most romantic holiday of the year with your loved one – and Tony Award-winning composer Steven Lutvak and two of Broadway’s brightest stars: Scarlett Strallen and Bryce Pinkham!

-Limited VIP Tickets are $250/person and include a special 6 – 7 p.m. cocktail reception and moderated Q & A with the artists in the beautiful mezzanine-level Morning Room, followed by dinner, concert, and dessert.
+6 pm – Limited VIP Tickets include everything above, plus your date begins with a special champagne coctail hour and moderated Q & A with the artists in the beautiful mezzanine-level Breakfast Room, followed by dinner, concert, and dessert.

 Steven made his Broadway debut as composer/co-lyricist of A Gentleman’s Guide to Love & Murder, which, in 2014, won the Drama Desk, Drama League, Outer Critics Circle, and Tony Awards for Best Musical.
 His film work includes the title song to Paramount’s Mad Hot Ballroom.
 Other awards: Kleban, Fred Ebb Awards (with Robert L. Freedman, his writing partner on Gentleman’s Guide); the ASCAP Foundation Richard Rodgers New Horizons Award; two Jonathan Larson Foundation Grants; Johnny Mercer Emerging American Songwriting Award; and National Endowment for the Arts grant.
 Having performed his songs at Carnegie Hall and the Library of Congress, among other venues around the country, Steven has recorded two CD’s, The Time It Takes, and Ahead of My Heart.
 He is enormously proud to be on faculty at his alma mater, the Graduate Musical Theater Program at NYU.
 Steven lives in NYC with his husband, choreographer Michael McGowan, and their daughter Eliot Rose.